Bzver/DLC-Toolkit/README.md

 - **Track refinement integration:** Can launch the `DLC_Track_Refiner` tool for selected camera views to correct 2D tracks.
 - **Advanced Detection Features:** Includes options to adjust confidence cutoffs, set deviance thresholds for track analysis, and calculate track swap scores.
 - **Automated Track Correction:** Provides functionality for automatic track swap correction for projects with two animals.
+- **Workspace Management:** Save and load the entire session, including file paths, settings, and progress.
+- **Data Export:** Export Center of Mass (COM) data for use in SDANNCE.

 #### Required Folder Structure
 The script expects a specific folder structure for videos and prediction files.